-^{} Any changes due to school events will be announced on Loyola.
+Any changes due to school events will be announced on Loyola.

-- 1) Complete the application form available at the office. - 2) Purchase the fee payment sticker from the vending machine and place it on the application form. - 3) Submit the application form with your Student ID Card to the office.
+- 1) Complete the application form available at the Center for Academic Affairs. - 2) Purchase the fee payment sticker from the vending machine and place it on the application form. - 3) Submit the application form with your Student ID Card to the office.
 Receipts will be issued to the applicant. - 4) On the day of issue, show the receipt at the office and receive the certificate.